Getting around Whangārei

 Shuttles and tour companies provide a regular service to coastal areas, or you may find that renting a vehicle will provide you with the flexibility to explore these fabulous areas.

 Rental cars are available from the airport or from the central city.
-One way hire may be available – ask when you make your enquiry.
-You will need to be at least 21 years of age to hire a vehicle and possess a current driver’s licence or international driving permit.
+One way hire may be available.
+You need to be at least 21 years old and possess a current driver’s licence or international driving permit to hire a vehicle.

 There is a choice of local taxis and shuttle companies that meet scheduled flights at the airport.

-Driving in New Zealand can be very different from driving in your home country or elsewhere in the world.
-It is very important to understand our rules, and how our roads may differ from what you are used to.
-We want you to have a safe and enjoyable visit - please take a look at the Driving in New Zealand and Drive Safe website, with information in simplified Chinese, traditional Chinese, Japanese, Korean, Thai, Portugese, Spanish and Arabic.
+Driving in New Zealand can be very different from driving elsewhere in the world.
+It is important to understand our rules, and how our roads may differ from what you are used to.
+We want you to have a safe and enjoyable visit; please take a look at the Driving in New Zealand and Drive Safe website, with information in simplified Chinese, traditional Chinese, Japanese, Korean, Thai, Portugese, Spanish and Arabic.